How to Apply

 UWTSD has a diverse postgraduate community.
 We welcome applications from all walks of life, whether you have recently graduated or have been away from education for some time.

-Applications for all Taught Postgraduate courses can be made through our online application form.
-(Exluding PGCE Teacher Training).
+Applications for all Taught Postgraduate and Postgraduate Research courses (Excluding PGCE Teacher Training) can be made through our online application form

-Alternatively, you can submit an application by completing the form below and returning it to our Registry Department.
+Alternatively, if you are unable to complete the online application form you can submit an application by completing the relevant form below and returning it to our Registry Department.

 Taught Postgraduate Application Form (2017) For PG Cert, PG Dip, MA, MSc, MBA and MTh programmes)

-Postgraduate Research Application Form (For MRes, MPhil, PhD applications)
+Postgraduate Research Application Form (For DBA, EdD, MRes, MPhil, PhD and ProfD applications)

 2017 Postgraduate Referee Request Form to be used in conjunction with the forms above.